-The Full Spectrum Extracts - The IMC brand's full spectrum, strain-specific cannabis extracts, including high-THC Roma® oil, balanced Paris oil and Super CBD oil and the new Roma® T15 oil and Tel Aviv oil.
+The Full Spectrum Extracts - The IMC brand's full spectrum, strain-specific cannabis extracts, including high-THC Roma®T20 oil, balanced Paris oil and Super CBD oil and the new Roma® T15 oil, Tel Aviv oil and DQ.

-As part of its recent rebranding the Company expanded its Roma® product portfolio to include pre-rolls and oils range, offering the widest range of different product SKUs for a single strain in the Israeli market.
+As part of its recent rebranding the Company expanded its Roma®product portfolio to include pre-rolls and oils range, offering the widest range of different product SKUs for a single strain in the Israeli market.
 This delivers a variety of formats of IMC's most successful, well-known and proprietary strain to Israeli medical cannabis patients.
 IMC's Roma® strain is a high-THC medical cannabis flower that offers a therapeutic continuum and is known for its strength and longevity of effect.

-The WAGNERSTM brand launched in Israel in Q1 2022, with premium indoor-grown cannabis imported from Canada.
-The WAGNERSTM brand was the first international premium, indoor-grown brand introduced to the Israel cannabis market, at a competitive price point.
-The WAGNERSTM brand includes the Dark Helmet, Cherry Jam launched in Q1 2022, and Golden Ghost that was launched in Q4 2022.

-BLKMKTTM, the Company's second Canadian brand.
-In Q1 2023 The Company launched two additional products under the WAGNERSTM brand, Pink Bubba and Tiki Rain; both an indoor-grown cannabis flowers, with high-THC.
+The WAGNERS[TM] brand launched in Israel in Q1 2022, with indoor-grown cannabis imported from Canada.
+The WAGNERS[TM] brand was the first international premium, indoor-grown brand introduced to the Israel cannabis market, at a competitive price point.
+The WAGNERS[TM] brand includes the Dark Helmet, Dark Helmet Minis, Cherry Jam launched in Q1 2022, and Golden Ghost that was launched in Q4 2022.
+In Q1 2023 The Company launched three additional products under the WAGNERS[TM] brand, Pink Bubba, Golden Ghost and Tiki Rain; all an indoor-grown cannabis flowers, with high-THC.
+In Q2 2023 the Company launched Rainforest Crunch.